-Michelle Mazzoni, PhD, is our Vice President of Regulatory Affairs and Quality and has served in this position since the company was founded in May 2015.
+Michelle Mazzoni, PhD, is our Regulatory Affairs and Quality Consultant and has served in this position since the company was founded in May 2015.
 Prior to joining Dauntless, Dr. Mazzoni held senior positions at multiple pharmaceutical companies where she directed regulatory affairs, quality, nonclinical, and project management activities for early to mid-stage clinical development assets.

 Dr. Mazzoni’s past positions include Vice President, Regulatory Affairs and Quality at Cebix Incorporated from 2009 to 2015; Senior Director, Regulatory Affairs at SGX Pharmaceuticals before its acquisition by Eli Lilly; and Senior Director, Regulatory Affairs and Drug Development at TargeGen.
 Prior to that, she held positions of increasing responsibility at Alliance Pharmaceutical Corp. and Imcor Pharmaceuticals.

 Dr. Mazzoni received her bachelor’s degree in Mechanical Engineering from the University of Minnesota Twin Cities and M.S. and Ph.D. degrees in Bioengineering from the University of California, San Diego (UCSD).
 She also obtained a professional certificate in Regulatory Affairs for the Biomedical Industry from UCSD in 2004.